sal55/langs/QLang/readme.md

 If it looks promising, then I can incorporate the more efficient code generator (register-based rather than stack-based).

 What I'm trying to avoid is getting into complicated varieties of JIT.
 The approach above is a simple form of it.
 I'm not dynamically analysing interpreted code looking for 'hot' paths and turning that into native code.
-The programmer designates which functions will be compiled to native code.
+The programmer designates which functions will be compiled to native code, and those functions will (1) need suitable type annotations; and (2) can only contain code that can work as T types.
+There may be other constraints too.

 Other, semi-automatic approaches can be investigated at some later time.